TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step3.md

 Fantastic!
 You're getting comfortable with the basics.
 Now let's learn some essential productivity tricks that will make you a terminal power user! ⚡

-## 🔍 Question 1: Clean Slate for Better Focus
+## � Practice Exercise 1: Clean Slate for Better Focus

 Sometimes your terminal gets cluttered with lots of text.
 Let's learn how to get a fresh, clean workspace: